From Shepherd to Gazelle Hunter – An Unusual Journey to Success

 Today Ali E. Cevik, founder of the Danish IT company HR-ON, will be presented with a coveted business award in Odense.
 The story behind this successful entrepreneur is rather unusual and very interesting.

-When Ali E. Cevik first arrived in the Pjentedamsgade area of Odense, he was a shepherd.
-Today, 42 years later, he is an academic and the founder of a growing, Danish software company, currently with 37 employees.
+When Ali E. Cevik first arrived in Odense, he and his family were shepherds.
+Today, 42 years later, he is an academic and the founder of a growing, Danish software company, currently with around 40 employees.

 And it is in his position as founder of the company HR-ON, that he is to be awarded the ‘Børsen Gazelle’ award for the second time in the Odeon cultural center in Odense.